-I have been uploading since May last year and started with 3 images.
+I have been uploading since May 2017and started with 3 images.
 My portfolio now has 733 images.
-This month February 2018, I made $44 dollars for the month and last month made $43.
+February 2018, I made $44 dollars for the month and the previous month I made $43.
+I regularly now make $40-50 dollars a month (2019).
 I take photo’s where ever I go.
 Shopping, car garage, kids day trips.

 Important point – I am an Amateur photographer and I do not know how to use Lightroom or Photoshop.
 I only use my Mac.